vitessio/website/content/en/docs/16.0/user-guides/configuration-advanced/resharding.md

 all traffic at the same time.
 This is done by default as if you don't specify the `--tablet_types` parameter then `SwitchTraffic` will start serving all traffic from the target for all tablet types.

-You should now be able to see the data that has been copied over to the new shards:
+You should now be able to see the data that has been copied over to the new shards (assuming you previously loaded this data in the [`MoveTable` user-guide](../../migration/move-tables/)):

 ```bash
 $ mysql --table < ../common/select_customer-80_data.sql